Natalia Moon

-Natalia Moon (born "Natalie Stephenson"; June 11, 1991) is an Australian, Brisbane born and Darwin raised, actress, singer-songwriter and DJ.
+Natalia Moon (June 11, 1991) is an Australian, Brisbane born and Darwin raised, actress, singer-songwriter and DJ.
 She rose to fame for her role in the Filipino sitcom, 'Ismol Family' on GMA Network, (2013–2015) in which she was nominated for 'Outstanding Breakthrough Actress'.

 She also starred in the international television drama musical, TKM The Boston, in the lead role as 'Julia', which aired internationally on TFC and Myx TV (2015–2016).
 She also became the host of North Bound Travel Show produced for ANC News on ABS-CBN in 2016, wherein she left Ismol Family.
 She has had numerous roles on Shop TV and also appeared as a guest in GMA Network shows such as Aha, Mars, #like, and Eat Bulaga.

 Moon also known as (DJ Natalia Moon) travels both domestically and internationally to spin her tracks.
 She also has her alter ego, Neon Moon, as she DJ's with neon paint in the dark.
 A recent Asia tour included China, Malaysia, Thailand, Philippines, Singapore, Laos, and Bahrain.
 She traveled to India in which she competed for the DJ World Champion title, 'Queen of the Mashups', leaving with the title for first place.
 She plays EDM, house, Latin and hip hop.
 Moon is not only a DJ, she also includes live singing into her set and she produces her own tracks.

 Moon attended St John's College in Darwin and Belridge High in Perth.